George Ray Tweed: In hiding

 When the Japanese became aware of these men on the island, they began to hunt for them.
 The Americans captured during the initial invasion were taken to Japan, and those captured in the jungle were to be executed.
 The Japanese offered 100 yen for the capture of any American but 1000 yen for Tweed because of his radio expertise.
 He was able to get a Silvertone radio working by March 1942, allowing him and the locals to receive news broadcast by KGEI, San Francisco.
 When that battery ceased operating, he used a Zenith Electronics radio to pick up also the USAFFE, The Voice of Freedom, broadcasts from Corregidor Island.
 Based on the radio broadcasts, Tweed published an underground newspaper, the Guam Eagle, for four months using a typewriter and carbon paper.

 None of the men wanted to surrender, and the Japanese eventually captured and executed all of them except Tweed.
-Krump, Jones and Yablonsky were surrounded after Felix Jota (?) disclosed their hiding place, and they were beheaded on September 12.
+Krump, Jones and Yablonsky were surrounded after Felix Jota, a native, disclosed their hiding place for the rewards, and they were beheaded on September 12.
 Tyson and Johnston were shot when they were surrounded by 50 Japanese sailors on October 22 after Juan and Frank Perez disclosed their hiding place.
 The Japanese also tortured and executed local Chamorro natives whom they suspected of helping the missing Americans.
 The locals did not want Tweed to surrender: "The people of Guam feel that as long as you hold out the Americans will come back."

 Tweed managed to hide in the middle portion of the island, aided by many locals in 11 different locations, until October 1942.
 Then, Tweed was sheltered on Antonio Artero's ranch on the northwest portion of the island.
 In total, Tweed managed to elude the Japanese for two years and seven months, until just before the start of the Second Battle of Guam in 1944.
 During that time, he studied algebra and made shoes for the family watching over him.

 On July 10, 1944, he was able to signal two destroyers involved in preparations for the impending US invasion, with a mirror and semaphore.
 Tweed conveyed information about Japanese defenses that he had gathered from his vantage point overlooking the west coast of the island.
 He was rescued by a whaleboat from the USS McCall.